-24. Significant natural Require all planned developments Define natural features features shall be inventoried to provide an inventory of natural that need to be and protected as much as features that must be approved inventoried. possible in development prior to any removal or demolition. plans.
+Require all planned developments to provide an inventory of natural features that must be approved prior to any removal or demolition.
+Define natural features that need to be inventoried.

 Appendix B and D of the plan have data on natural resources, scenic and historic areas, and open spaces.